f-person/toor/README.md

   DioHttpClientImpl.new,
 );

-// Or you can use a top level function with the same name
+// Or you can use a top-level function with the same name
-// which basically will call this method on the `Toor.instance`. final httpClientSingleton = registerLazySingleton<IHttpClient>( DioHttpClientImpl.new,
+// which basically will call the method on `Toor.instance`. final httpClientSingleton = registerLazySingleton<IHttpClient>(
+  DioHttpClientImpl.new,
 );
 ```

-Toor provides a top level functions to register locators
-in the global instance of the toor.
-So instead of creating
-a top level `toor` variable which holds `Toor.instance`
-and then using its methods you can

 ## 🧪 Testing with Toor
 Sometimes, you need different (e.g. mock) objects to be created in tests.